joshualande/joshualande.github.io/_drafts/2014-02-15-introduction-apache-pig-examples.md

 2,Grilled Cheese,Delicious Cheese Sandwich
 ```

-Second, we have the ingredients data set:
+Second, we have the ingredients data set.
+The data in this table
+is ingredient_id, ingredient_name, and ingredient_price:

 ```
 $ cat ingredients.csv